ugonnaagwu/practicechangeremote/Week 4/[ENG4.1]Using Firebase In A React App/Firebase.md

 It's important to understand that because Firebase is out there on the Internet / in The Cloud  that it will take some time for our request to arrive at the Firebase servers, some time for the Firebase servers to figure out their response, and it'll take some time for that response to arrive back at our computer.
 We do NOT want our program to just stop and wait for all this to happen.
 Instead what we'll do is we'll set up and send our request, JavaScript will give us an "IOU" ("I Owe You"), then we'll tell JavaScript to get back to us when we've gotten a response to that IOU.
 The thing that JavaScript gives us is called a [Promise](https://www.freecodecamp.org/news/javascript-es6-promises-for-beginners-resolve-reject-and-chaining-explained/#:~:text=A%20promise%20in%20JavaScript%20is%20similar%20to%20a,kept%20when%20the%20time%20comes%2C%20or%20it%20won%E2%80%99t.).
 We'll give JavaScript a function to call once we've received the response (aka "once the Promise has been resolved")

-Also remember that there's always the possibility that something goes wrong (we lose our connection to the Internet, or maybe just to Firebase, etc, etc) so we'll have to handle any potential erros.
+Also remember that there's always the possibility that something goes wrong (we lose our connection to the Internet, or maybe just to Firebase, etc, etc) so we'll have to handle any potential errors.

 ##### Example code providing this functionality, inside MyFirebase.js: